Arithmetic D-modules on locally noetherian formal schemes: Arithmetic Differential Operators

-Suppose $R$ is a commutative ring and $R\to A$ is an $R$-ring.
-We will say that an ideal $I\subset R$ is \textit{bilateralising in $A$} if $IA=AI$.
-If the reference to $A$ is clear we will simply say \textit{bilateralising}.
-The following assertions are immediate: \begin{enumerate} \item If $I$ is bilateralising in $A$, $IA\subset A$ is a 2-sided ideal. \item Sums and products of bilateralising ideals are bilateralising.
-In particular, powers of bilateralising ideals are bilateralising. \item A centralising ideal in $A$ is bilateralising. \item If $M$ is a left $A$-module and $I\subset R$ is bilateralising, $M/IM$ is a left $A/IA$-module. \end{enumerate}
+\begin{defn} Suppose $R$ is a commutative ring and $R\to A$ is an $R$-ring.
+We will say that an ideal $I\subset R$ is \textit{bilateralising in $A$} if $IA=AI$. \end{defn} If the reference to $A$ is clear we will simply say that $I$ \textit{bilateralising}.
+The following assertions are immediate: \begin{itemize} \item If $I$ is bilateralising in $A$, $IA\subset A$ is a 2-sided ideal. \item Sums and products of bilateralising ideals are bilateralising.
+In particular, powers of bilateralising ideals are bilateralising. \item A centralising ideal in $A$ is bilateralising. \item If $M$ is a left $A$-module and $I\subset R$ is bilateralising, $M/IM$ is a left $A/IA$-module. \end{itemize}

 \begin{cor} The set of ideals of definition of $\O_\cX$ that are bilateralising in $\niv{\D}{m}_{\cX/\cS}$ is cofinal in the set of all ideals of definition. \end{cor} \begin{demo} In fact the lemma says that centralising ideals of definition exist, and if $J$ is one such, $\{J^n\}_{n\ge0}$ is a cofinal system of bilateralising ideals of definition. \end{demo}